jpswade/jpswade.github.io/_posts/2007-03-15-supercalifragilisticexpialidocious.md

 at the victim: “He got fragged.
 Blown away” (Bobbie Ann Mason).

 &#8211; [from Vietnam-era U.S. military slang via the games Doom and Quake] 1.
-To kill another player&#8217;s avatar in a multiuser game. &#8220;I hold the office Quake record with 40 frags.&#8221; 2.
+To kill another player's avatar in a multiuser game. &#8220;I hold the office Quake record with 40 frags.&#8221; 2.
 To completely ruin something. &#8220;Forget that power supply, the lightning strike fragged it.

 Analysis so far: A Californian Superior Officer killed or wounded.